Updated Jan. 4, 2022

 Here’s the problem with that kind of “chronic cardio”:

-- It doesn’t help build significant strength as much as resistance training does
+- It doesn’t help build significant strength as much as resistance training does, and strength training paired with rowing is the mac daddy for weight loss success.

 - Even though rowing is a great calorie burner, it’s still easy to eat back those calories – and more – if you’re not careful.
 Especially since rowing can make you really hungry.
 The laws of thermodynamics haven’t changed, friends.
 To lose weight you need to create a calorie deficit.